Adaptation Induced Plot Hole

 - At the end of the Warship Island Arc, Nami outright murders the Dragon-in-Chief by knocking him into the sea.
 Cut to the Dressrosa Arc where Nami considers the idea of tossing a fruit user into the ocean to be too cruel.

 - Another one was when a filler episode had Chopper use two Rumble Balls a short time apart without consequence, when it was later shown taking more than one within six hours has dangerous consequences; taking two should have made him lose control of his transformation.
+The filler arc was made before that particular weakness was revealed in the manga.

 - In Sanji's flashback which shows why he personally owes Zeff so much, it's revealed that when he was much younger Zeff saved his life when they were marooned on a small piece of land by giving him all the food that had washed up on shore with them.
 Zeff survived by breaking off and eating one of his own legs, thus revealing why he has a peg leg.
 In the anime, this is changed so that Zeff loses his leg prior while saving Sanji from drowning, as it was caught in the middle of a sinking ship.
 As Zeff still gives Sanji all the food that washes up, this leaves one to wonder what the hell Zeff had to eat in order to survive while the two were stuck on land,